 The Negative Image of EHR

-Approximately three-fourths of optometrists are using EHR today, according to Scott Jens, OD, of Middleton, Wis., the CEO of RevolutionEHR.
+Approximately three-fourths of optometrists are using EHR today, according to Scott Jens, OD, of Middleton, Wis., the former CEO of RevolutionEHR.
 This proportion includes initial adopters who wished to get somehow rid of hard copies, those who relocated to EHR due to MU, and the newest trainees who came on board to assist with the ICD-10 transformation.

 Suppose it is due to need or desire.
 In that case, Dr. Jens believes the most significant apparent barrier to EHR software adoption is the idea that technology has not yet mechanized everything processes as much as people had wanted to.

 In other circumstances, individuals say things like, ‘I have rarely seen somebody say they are delighted with their program,’ adds Dr. Jens.
 She can assure people that it is not the case, but that attitude can significantly impede the entrance.
 A further barrier to EHR software adoption is that clients may start picking up on their specialist’s lack of enthusiasm instead of welcoming the knowledge it provides, he says.